hacrenn/Route-Planning-Application-Java-/README.md

 # Route Planning Application (Java)

 **Description**
-LP-AEDIIProject is a software project developed in Java that demonstrates the application of data structures and algorithms for information processing and organization.
+This is a software project developed in Java that demonstrates the application of data structures and algorithms for information processing and organization.
 The system was designed using object-oriented programming principles, allowing for a modular and organized structure to manipulate and process datasets.

 The project presents a clear architecture, separating responsibilities among different components responsible for data management, logical processing, and application execution.
 This organization facilitates code maintenance, system extension, and component reuse.